ILDaviz/Rewrite-All-Footer-from-Template-The7-Engine/README.md

-# Rewrite All Footer from Template The7 Engine
+# Edit all footer template in post or page if you use The7 Engine

- Edit all footer template in post or page if you use The7 Engine
+Change all footer templates to post or page if you use The7 Engine.